 Learn the difference between practice and playing

 Learning music is similar to sports such as golf or football.
-In sport, from a young age, you have training and matches.
+In sports, from a young age, you have training and matches.
 In golf, you play around perhaps once a week, but you also go to the driving range or putting green regularly.

 For most people, there’s little confusion here.
 The driving range is where you spend time practising your technique.
 The round of golf at the weekend is where you play no matter what.

 The difference between Practising and playing an instrument or piano for adults is often confused.
-The two are completing different, and most people who claim to do lengthy practice sessions confuse this with playing.
+The two are completely different, and most people who claim to do lengthy practice sessions confuse this with playing.

 Instrumental and piano practice techniques involve having a clear focus, a set goal and a way to measure progress.
 When practising, you should never go through the whole piece (unless you are preparing for a performance).

 Playing is the fun part of learning an instrument.
 Whether you choose to play tunes that you’ve previously known or want to sight-read.

 One of the best practice tips I can share is to analyse the music before you play any notes.
 Whether you are an advanced clarinettist or just beginning piano, for adults, there is a lot of information to absorb when learning a new piece of music.